New Teachers >>

 Hey, Teachers!

-In many schools, we face the challenges of topdown management within administration which often means decisions are made for us instead of with our input or vote. 😬
+In many school settings, both in-person and online, teachers face negative experiences and subsequent challenges of topdown management within administration which often means decisions are made for us instead of with our input or vote.

 How can you develop a stronger voice as a teacher without becoming a target for non-compliance, or worse?